-Speaking at the Eagle Lab in Cardiff, Michael Took, a Social Media Consultant for Legal & General and Bryn Foweather, Head of Social Media at Punch Communications, provided a first-hand insight into how they drew on the values and appeal of sport to raise awareness around the accessibility and acceptability of discussing mental health in the workplace.
+Speaking at a CIM event at the Eagle Lab in Cardiff, Michael Took, a Social Media Consultant for Legal & General and Bryn Foweather, Head of Social Media at Punch Communications, provided a first-hand insight into how they drew on the values and appeal of sport to raise awareness around the accessibility and acceptability of discussing mental health in the workplace.

 Bryn explained how working with high-profile sports personalities helped them to destigmatise mental health issues and increase the campaign’s reach: